Santiago Lorenzo

 Santiago Lorenzo (born May 4, 1978 in Buenos Aires) is a retired decathlete from Argentina who competed for his native country at the 2004 Summer Olympics in Athens, Greece.
-He set his personal best score (7889 points) in Eugene, Oregon on May 31, 2001.
+He was the 2001 NCAA decathlon champion while setting his personal best score (7889 points) in Eugene, Oregon on May 31, 2001.
+In the process, he became the first decathlon champion at Oregon.
+He was a two-time Pac-10 decathlon champion, winning first in 2001, and then again in 2003, when he helped the Ducks capture their first conference team title in 13 years.

 Personal life

 Santiago Lorenzo moved to the United States in 1999 with a scholarship to run track for the University of Oregon.
-In 2003, he graduated from University of Oregon with a BS in Exercise and Movement Science, in 2008 he graduated from University of Oregon with a Master of Science in Human Physiology, and earned a Ph.D in Integrative Physiology from University of Oregon in 2010.
+In 2003, he graduated from University of Oregon with a BS in exercise and movement science, in 2008 he graduated from University of Oregon with a Master of Science in human physiology, and earned a Ph.D. in integrative physiology from University of Oregon in 2010.
 His research focused on exercise and environmental physiology (essentially, understanding the physiological mechanisms by which heat/cold, or altitude affect exercise performance in athletes).

-After finishing his doctorate in April 2010, he moved to Dallas, Texas for a postdoctoral fellowship at University of Texas Southwestern Medical Center.
+After finishing his doctorate in April 2010, he moved to Dallas, Texas, for a postdoctoral fellowship at University of Texas Southwestern Medical Center.
 He conducted research studies investigating mechanisms of shortness of breath with exertion in obese individuals until June 2012.
-Currently he resides in Sarasota, Florida with his wife and two children, where he is a full-time faculty member at Lake Erie College of Osteopathic Medicine.
+Currently he resides in Sarasota, Florida, with his wife and two children, where he is a full-time faculty member at Lake Erie College of Osteopathic Medicine.